-FROM THE PORT OF CIVITAVECCHIA TO THE RAILWAY STATION BY FOOT
+FROM THE PORT OF CIVITAVECCHIA TO THE TRAIN STATION ON FOOT

 Distance from the port: 1 km / 1.5 km (600 meters from Forte Michelangelo, 1.5 km from Largo della Pace)